manuelpagliuca/pain-recognition-ml/README.md

 ![Unity](https://img.shields.io/badge/language-Python-brightgreen)
 [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](mailto:pagliuca.manuel@gmail.com)
 ## About the project
 This is a unified project for the courses Affective Computing and Natural Interaction at [PhuseLab](https://phuselab.di.unimi.it/), University of Milan, A.Y.
-2021/2022.
+2021/2022, M.Sc. in Computer Science.

 The aim of this project is to test the accuracy of early and late fusion approaches on a multi-modal dataset to classify the presence of pain in patients.
 Participants were subjected to an external heat-pain stimulus through a physical device.